mandlaravi12/mandlaravi12/README.md

 ## Hi there 👋
-- 👨‍🔬 Ravi | Data Scientist
+- 👨‍🔬 Ravi | Data Analyst
 - 📊 Data-driven problem solver with a passion for turning raw data into actionable insights.
 - 🧠 Skilled in Python, Pandas, NumPy, Scikit-learn, and SQL.
 - 📈 Exploring Machine Learning, Deep Learning, and Data Visualization.